.

 pantomime.noun,.plural.pantomimes

-communication by means of gesture and facial expression (some tourists make themselves understood in other countries by pantomime); the telling of a story without words by means of bodily movements, gestures and facial expressions; a play, dance or other theatrical performance used in communicating with the audience and characterized by such storytelling; a player in such a performance
+communication by means of gesture and facial expression (some tourists make themselves understood in other countries by pantomime); if you say that a situation or an individual's behaviour is a pantomime, you mean that there is something false about it; the telling of a story without words by means of bodily movements, gestures and facial expressions; a play, dance or other theatrical performance used in communicating with the audience and characterized by such storytelling; a player in such a performance

 pantomime, pantomimed, pantomiming, pantomimes.verbs